The Strategy and Audit Division includes the Data and Technology (DAT), Audit, and Policy units.

 Note: Final audit reports are posted to the IG website when issued.
 These reports are subject to appeal upon timely, written, proper requests for appeal, as provided for in rule.
 These final audit reports are public records and remain posted on the website during and after an appeal.

-Two-Year Rolling Audit Plan, updated March 2018.
+Rolling Audit Plan, updated February 2019.

 Protocols for Texas Medicaid fee-for-service Vendor Drug Program audits.